agenticaiau/roo-custom-agents-rules-generator/.roo/templates/mode-format.md

-# Cursor Custom Modes Format Documentation
+# Roo Custom Modes Format Documentation

-This document describes the format for defining custom modes in the `.cursor/modes.json` file.
+This document describes the format for defining custom modes in the `.roo/modes.json` file.

-If you generate a file similar to docs/custom-agents.md either externally, internally with the AI or manually - you can then ask the cursor agent to generate a new or update an existing .cursor/mode.json.
-In the future when official support comes out for a json file - it will be easy to then ask the agent to convert your file - or if you had already created all of the agents described in the file through the gui - the file will be automatically created by cursor when you upgrade to the version that has the json file support - most likely in your user folder/.cursor (configs that apply across all projects in cursor)!
+If you generate a file similar to docs/custom-agents.md either externally, internally with the AI or manually - you can then ask the roo agent to generate a new or update an existing .roo/mode.json.
+In the future when official support comes out for a json file - it will be easy to then ask the agent to convert your file - or if you had already created all of the agents described in the file through the gui - the file will be automatically created by roo when you upgrade to the version that has the json file support - most likely in your user folder/.roo (configs that apply across all projects in roo)!

 ## File Structure